Book

 04/11/2024

-The book features gender experts with multidisciplinary backgrounds from across Europe, providing a comprehensive exploration of efforts to move away from “gender backlash” rhetoric and towards a new gender contract for a fairer, more equal European Union.
+The book features gender experts with multidisciplinary backgrounds from across Europe, providing a comprehensive exploration of efforts to move away from the “gender backlash” rhetoric and towards a new gender contract for a fairer, more equal European Union.

 In the face of sustained opposition to gender in Europe and beyond, this publication, therefore, strives to make the political case that gender equality should become a unifying force towards more egalitarian, solidaristic, and caring societies as part of this new “gender contract.”